 For the month of June, countries like the U.S., Canada, and more, annually celebrate Pride to support the LGBTQIA community.

 Organizations and teams observe Pride by hosting activities, decorating the office (or Zoom background for those remote employees) with the Pride rainbow flag and paraphernalia.
-And supporting charities, visiting LGBTQIA historic sites, attending local Pride events, and more.
+Not to mention, supporting LGBTQ charities, visiting historic sites important to the Pride movement, attending local Pride events.

-If you need fun and creative Pride activities for work, look no further.
-Read on below for Pride activities you can do with your team.
+How do you engage employees for Pride month?
+Look no further.
+Read below for Pride activities you can do with your team.

-In the past, some companies celebrated Pride at face-value, using the rainbow flag— the symbol of the Gay Liberation movement— only as decoration for store fronts or social media.
+In the past, some companies celebrated Pride at face-value, using the rainbow flag— the symbol of the Gay Liberation movement— only as decoration for store fronts, a logo change, or a social media post.
 Companies did not address any policies or practices as an organization or with their teams.

-Pride Month doesn’t mean one-time-a-year allyship to sell your organization to prospective employees or potential customers.
-It is a month to celebrate gay pride, uplift the gay community, and to learn more sexual orientation inequities today.
+Pride Month doesn’t mean one-time-a-year allyship to sell your organization to current and prospective employees or potential customers.
+It is a history month to celebrate gay pride, uplift the transgender and gay community, and to learn more about sexual orientation inequities today.

-Pride is a celebration, but as a team, it’s important to make a conscious effort to make a positive impact.
-Check out the list below for Pride activities for work.
+Pride is a celebration, but as a team, it’s important to make a conscious effort and learn how as an organization what we can do to the LGBTQ community.

 Host Trivia on the History of Pride

 Bring your workplace community together and dive into Pride history.
-You can share resources, videos, articles, while creating a safe space to learn together.
+You can share resources, videos, articles, while creating a safe space to openly learn together before history and culture for a trivia game.

-Organizations like American Auto Shield used the Cooleaf platform to encourage their employees to learn the history of Pride and highlighted works from LGBTQIA filmmakers, artists, authors, and musicians.
+Organizations like American Auto Shield used the Cooleaf platform to encourage their employees to learn the history of Pride and highlighted works from LGBTQIA filmmakers, artists, authors, and musicians all month-long!

-End the month with Pride Month trivia.
+Then host end the month with Pride Month trivia.
 Take the resources you shared to format questions and host a trivia game either on Zoom or in-person with teams.
-You can also purchase prizes from LGBTQIA-owned businesses or with systems like Cooleaf, you can award points.
+You can also purchase prizes from LGBTQIA-owned businesses or with systems like Cooleaf, you can award points!

-National nonprofits like Human Rights Campaign, GLAAD, or the Trevor Project host local events and opportunities for volunteers, especially during Pride Month.
+National nonprofits like Human Rights Campaign, GLAAD, or the Trevor Project host local events and opportunities for volunteers, especially for Pride Celebrations.

 You can research needs in your area or reach out to your LGBTQIA employee resource group (ERG) to partner with an organization for the year.
 You can make June stand out and host a fundraiser with items from queer-owned businesses or make a volunteer day for the team.